NOSP-M/platform_manifest/README.md

 $ repo init -u https://github.com/NOSP/platform_manifest.git -b master

 sync repo :

-$ repo sync use the Make clean script if you want to do a clean build
+$ repo sync or $ repo sync -j16

+use the Make clean script if you want to do a clean build

 $ make clean && make clobber